jrwarwick/nms-mfd/README.md

  - custom display: rules and/or coordinated implementation of Rock, Paper, Scissors, Lizard, Spock.
 But: Gek, Vy'Keen, Korvax, Sentinel, Anomaly

+ - custom display: two-body distance, velocity, acceleration diagram/solver

- - custom display molecular needs tap event on the molecule to cycle to other interesting molecules: hydrazine, graphene, hydrochloric acid, silicone rubber, silica, ethanol, kerosene, ATP, polyethylene, etc. Also off to the side stats for toxicity, radioactivity, acidity, etc.
+ - custom display molecular
+	- needs tap event on the molecule to cycle to other interesting molecules: x hydrazine x graphene
+		- hydrochloric acid
+		x silicone rubber (polysiloxane)
+		- silica
+		- ethanol
+		- kerosene
+		- ATP
+		- polyethylene, etc.
+	- Also off to the side stats for toxicity, radioactivity, acidity, oxidity, oddity, etc.

- - branch out a little and find some other displays, such as those on freighters and stations that might fit in as well.
+ - branch out a little and find some other displays in-game, such as those on freighters and stations that might fit in as well.

  - the bar on the top is a multi-function: